Yoa-Lokpa people

 The Yoa-Lokpa are an ethnic group in Benin.
-They make up 59% of the population of the Donga Department, and approximately 4% of the population of the country as a whole.
-They speak the Yom language and the Lukpa language, respectively.
+They make up 59% of the population of Donga Department, and approximately 4% of the country's total population.
+They speak the Yom and Lukpa languages, respectively.

 In 2011, approximately 53% of Yoa-Lokpa girls and women were reported to have undergone female genital mutilation.

 The Yom language is an Oti–Volta language while the Lukpa language is a Gurunsi language.